ErfanMasoudiBA/GenAI-Vision-Bootcamp/README.md

 # GenAI Vision Bootcamp 👁️✨

+🚧 [Work in Progress] - I am currently updating this repository weekly as I progress through the bootcamp.

 Welcome to my repository for the **Generative AI & Computer Vision Bootcamp** at Hamrah Academy.
 This intensive 12-week program focuses on modern AI technologies, specifically in the visual domain, covering everything from core mathematics to advanced Generative AI and Multimodal models.

 ## 🚀 About This Repository